 • Focus on Equity Factors: As a follow up to the FY 2017-18 Dignity Fund CNA, DAAS completed a deep- dive report into caregiver needs and service utilization this year.
 A notable finding in this report was that Latinos participate in caregiver services at a disproportionately lower level.
+However, the reasons for this discrepancy are unclear; a recommendation in the report was that DAAS dig further into this trend, leveraging the insight of community leaders and service providers to better understand how cultural factors may impact need for caregiver support or preference for certain types of services.
+DAAS will continue to pursue this issue and develop tailored outreach or program models as appropriate.

-&lt;sup>8 San Francisco Department of Aging and Adult Services.
+8 San Francisco Department of Aging and Adult Services.
 2016 Assessment of the Needs of San Francisco Seniors and Adults with Disabilities.